Prevalence of female genital mutilation: Pakistan

 Female genital mutilation is uncommon in Pakistan, as most Pakistanis follow the Hanafi and Jafari schools of thought, which do not support FGM, according to sources dated to the 1990s and 2000s.
 However, FGM is widespread among minorities such as the Bohra Muslims of Pakistan and the Sheedi Muslim community of Pakistan, which is considered to be of Arab-African origins.
 The practice is also found in Muslim communities near Pakistan's Iran-Balochistan border.

 Palestine

-Female genital mutilation is practiced in Palestine.
+Female genital mutilation is practiced in Palestine according to an UNFPA FAQ.
+However another UNFPA report says that FGM/C is not practised in Palestine.

 Philippines

 Female genital mutilation is prevalent in parts of the Philippines.
 The communities that practice FGM call it Pag-Sunnat, sometimes Pag-Islam, and include Tausugs of Mindanao, Yakan of Basilan and other Muslim communities of Philippines.
 FGM is typically performed on girls between a few days old and age 8.
 Type IV FGM with complications has been reported.

+It is estimated that between 80% and 86% of women and girls in the Muslim-majority region of Bangsamoro have undergone female genital mutilation.

 Qatar

 Female genital mutilation is present in Qatar.